HISTORY OF STAR TREK

-- The Pilots
+The Star Trek Pilots

-The first pilot began on December 12, 1964 at the Desilu Studios.
-This pilot, “The Cage” starring Jeffrey Hunter as Captain Christopher Pike was seen two years later inside a larger, 2-part episode in November of 1966 called “Menagerie.”
-The pilot also featured an unemotional dark haired female Number One played by Majel Barrett, and an excitable pointed-ear “half-Martian” named Mr. Spock, played by Leonard Nimoy.
+The first pilot began taping at Desilu Productions on December 12, 1964.
+This pilot, “The Cage,” starred Jeffrey Hunter as Captain Christopher Pike.
+It was only seen by the public two years later inside a more extended, 2-part episode in November 1966 called “Menagerie.”

-- The Original Series
+Star Trek: The Original Series

-The series lasted for 3 of the “5-year mission” of the United Star Ship Enterprise, a victim of poor ratings.
-Ironically, the following year, demographics were used for the first time in TV ratings and it was discovered that Star Trek was appealing to exactly the kind of audience that advertisers wanted!
-I read an article in the April 29, 1967 issue of TV Guide by famed science fiction writer Isaac Asimov who wrote that his adolescent daughter told him “Mr. Spock is dreamy!”
-He concluded:
+The series lasted for 3 of the “5-year mission” of the United Star Ship Enterprise.
+Ironically, the following year, demographics were used for the first time in TV ratings, and it was discovered that Star Trek had been appealing to precisely the kind of audience that advertisers wanted – 18 to 49-year-olds, the kind of younger viewers who spend money!

 “Well, just in case, while I’m being smart, I’ll also let my ears grow.”

-- The USS Enterprise
+The U.S.S.
+Enterprise